nus-cs2103-AY2324S1/ip/docs/README.md

 ### Event

-Chewy can add an event task to your task list.\
+chewy can add an event task to your task list.\
 Format: `event <description> /from <time> /to <time>`
 * `<time>` must be in the format `dd/MM/yyyy HH:mm a`
 * `<description>` can be any string